thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/listtransactions.md

   d: "Set to one of the following values:<br>• `send` if sending payment<br>• `receive` if this wallet received payment in a regular transaction<br>• `generate` if a matured and spendable coinbase<br>• `immature` if a coinbase that is not spendable yet<br>• `orphan` if a coinbase from a block that's not in the local best block chain<br>• `move` if an off-block-chain move made with the `move` RPC"

 - n: "→ →<br>`amount`"
-  t: "number (bitcoins)"
+  t: "number (dash)"
   p: "Required<br>(exactly 1)"
-  d: "A negative bitcoin amount if sending payment; a positive bitcoin amount if receiving payment (including coinbases)"
+  d: "A negative dash amount if sending payment; a positive dash amount if receiving payment (including coinbases)"

 - n: "→ →<br>`label`"
   t: "string"
   p: "Optional<br>(0 or 1)"
   d: "A comment for the address/transaction"

 - n: "→ →<br>`vout`"
   t: "number (int)"
   p: "Optional<br>(0 or 1)"
   d: "For an output, the output index (vout) for this output in this transaction.
 For an input, the output index for the output being spent in its transaction.
 Because inputs list the output indexes from previous transactions, more than one entry in the details array may have the same output index.
 Not returned for *move* category payments"

 - n: "→ →<br>`fee`"
-  t: "number (bitcoins)"
+  t: "number (dash)"
   p: "Optional<br>(0 or 1)"
-  d: "If sending payment, the fee paid as a negative bitcoins value.
+  d: "If sending payment, the fee paid as a negative dash value.
 May be `0`.
 Not returned if receiving payment or for *move* category payments"

 - n: "→ →<br>`confirmations`"
   t: "number (int)"
   p: "Optional<br>(0 or 1)"
   d: "The number of confirmations the transaction has received.
 Will be `0` for unconfirmed and `-1` for conflicted.
 Not returned for *move* category payments"

+- n: "→<br>`instantlock`"
+  t: "bool"
+  p: "Required<br>(exactly 1)"
+  d: "Current transaction lock state"

 - n: "→ →<br>`trusted`"
   t: "bool"
   p: "Optional<br>(0 or 1)"